-First-Party, Third-Party and Fulfillment by AmazonAmazon offers businesses first-party (1P) and third-party (3P) selling models across its platform.
-Usually, a first party seller is a wholesale vendor that sells its inventory to Amazon, and Amazon itself acts as the owner of the sold product, managing pricing as well as shipping and returns processes.
-Amazon as an 'online retailer' operates on this basis.
+First-Party, Third-Party, and Fulfillment by AmazonAmazon offers businesses first-party (1P) and third-party (3P) selling models across its platform.
+Usually, a first-party seller is a wholesale vendor that sells its inventory to Amazon, and Amazon itself acts as the owner of the sold product, managing pricing as well as shipping and returns processes.
+Amazon, as an online retailer, operates on this basis.
 Third-party selling on the Amazon platforms is enabled by Fulfillment by Amazon (FBA).
-Third-party seller brands participating in FBA still act as the retailer, own the product, and control the pricing of their products.
+Third-party seller brands participating in FBA are eligible for Prime, still act as the retailer, own the product, and control the pricing of their products.
 Shipping, storing, and returns of goods, on the other hand, are managed by Amazon.
-In return, Amazon charges commissions, shipping and related service fees.
+In return, Amazon charges commissions, shipping, and related service fees.
 This is how Amazon becomes an 'online marketplace'.
-Through these services Amazon earned about 80.4 billion U.S. dollars in 2020.
-In the most recently reported quarter, the year-on-year growth in sales generated through third-party seller services was at its highest, at 60 percent.
+Through these services, Amazon earned nearly 120 billion U.S. dollars in 2022.